benmvp/slides/2017/rwreact/fiber.md

 - An interesting solve I just came across is to use a "self-eradicating" component
 - `Aux` just returns its children.
 In React 15 if `children` was an array, it'd fail.
 But in React 16 it won't!
 - So even though it looks like `PageBody` has a container element around the elements, the `<h1>`, `<aside>` & `<section>` will be siblings
-- And now we can have fixed markup with having to deal with that weird mix of arrays and JSX
+- And now we can have fixed markup without having to deal with that weird mix of arrays and JSX
 - And not having to specify the `key`s
 - In general, this is when returning arrays will be most useful; when it's a variable (usually from `map`)
 - BTW, `react-aux` is literally just that component
-- No more tag bloat!
+- No more empty `<div>` or `<span>` tags!

 /////